-Sea turtles have always been her favorite animal, the animal she would wish to meet.
+Sea turtles have always been her favorite animal.

-Their life in the ocean, beauty and even their awkwardness put them at the top of the animal kingdom for high school senior Reannah.
+Their life in the ocean, beauty and even their awkwardness put them at the top of the animal kingdom for high school senior Reannah Hollaway.

-So when Kingdom Zoo Wildlife Center® founder Chester Moore overheard a conversation at Texas Children’s Hospital about this young lady wanting to meet a sea turtle, he went into action.
+So when I overheard a conversation at Texas Children’s Hospital about this young lady battling cystic fibrosis wanting to meet a sea turtle, I went into action.

-One of the organization’s outreaches is called Wild Wishes and it grants exotic animal encounters to children with critical illness or loss of parent or sibling.
+Me and my wife Lisa operate the Kingdom Zoo Wildlife Center.
+Our cornerstone program is called Wild Wishes and it grants exotic animal encounters to children with critical illness or loss of parent or sibling.
 In the past, Moody Gardens in Galveston, TX had granted penguin encounters to children in the program.

-He knew they had a Kemp’s Ridley Sea Turtle named “Chloe” so he contacted the facility to see what was possible.
+I knew the facility had a Kemp’s Ridley Sea Turtle named “Chloe” so we contacted them to see what was possible.

 She also got to do an encounter with giant river otters which included feeding the endangered mustelids rainbow trout and posing for a kiss photo.
 On top of that she got to go to go behind the scenes at the Caribbean aquarium and feed the fish.